Islamic State says it has full control of Syria's Palmyra

 The U.N. cultural agency, UNESCO, describes the site as a historical crossroads between the Roman Empire, India, China and ancient Persia and a testament to the world's diverse heritage.

-"We may have different beliefs ... different views, but we have to protect such incredible vestiges of human history," UNESCO's director general, Irina Bokova, told Reuters Television.
+"We may have different beliefs ... different views, but we have to protect such incredible vestiges of human history," UNESCO Director General Irina Bokova told Reuters Television.

 Syria's antiquities chief, Maamoun Abdulkarim, told Reuters: "This is the fall of a civilisation. ...
 Human, civilised society has lost the battle against barbarism."